animus-sapiens/spring-batch-inmem-db/README.md

 ## Project Overview
-Spring Boot Batch application configuration with using in test HSQLDB (HyperSQL DataBase) open-source RDBMS.
+Spring Boot Batch configuration with using in test HSQLDB (HyperSQL) open-source RDBMS.
-HSQLDB is used as running in-memory to test Spring Batch job execution.
+HSQLDB is used in-memory to feature-test Spring Batch job execution.

 ### Software requirements
 - Java JDK 17+